kredar/kredar.github.io/_posts/2021-07-30-Books-I-recommend.md

 ---
-title: "Reading for Growth: A Multi-Genre List of Books That Shaped My Life"
+title: "Reading for Growth: Books That Shaped My Life"
-excerpt: "Delve into a reading list spanning from self-help to history, carefully curated to offer life-changing insights into leadership, inspiration, and understanding the past."
+excerpt: "Discover a reading list of carefully curated books on self-help,  leadership, inspiration, and understanding the past."
 tags:
   - Must-Read Books
 header: